-Academic Success Center
+Student Success Center

-The Academic Success Center is a place for students to work one-on-one with a tutor, do homework, study alone or with friends, and participate in academically oriented workshops.
-Data indicates that students who regularly use the services of the Academic Success Center carry a high grade point average.
+The Student Success Center is a place for students to work one-on-one with a tutor, do homework, study alone or with friends, and participate in academically oriented workshops.
+All first-year, first-time students are advised at the Student Success Center.
+Data indicates that students who regularly use the services of the Student Success Center carry a high grade point average.
 Both professional and peer tutors are available for writing and math as well as most other courses offered at the College.
 Mentoring sessions may also be arranged to assist students in successful navigation of the educational environment of college.